secretstartups/handbook/content/handbook/support/workflows/reinstating-blocked-accounts.md

 ## Blocked Accounts

-This workflow is used to determine if a blocked user can be reinstated if it has been blocked by us.
+This workflow is used to determine if a blocked or a banned user can be reinstated.
 All blocked accounts should have an admin note with a link to a relevant issue.

 1. Only proceed with the next steps if any of the following scenarios is true:
     1. The email address the user has used to raise their request matches an email address associated with the account the request is intended for.